kubikji2/solidpp/README.md

 #### Bevel corners (`bevel_corners(bevel)`)

-The bevel corners method is using `bevel` argument to bevel (cut off) the corners of the `cubepp`.
+The bevel corners modifier is using `bevel` argument to bevel (cut off) the corners of the `cubepp`.

 The argument `bevel` is either a single number (or a single number list) denoting the corner cut dimension in all axis, or a number triplet [`x`,`y`,`z`] denoting the cut sizes in the particular axis.

 #### Bevel edges (`bevel_edges(bevel, axes='xyz')`)

-Bevels (cuts off) the `cubepp` edges using the `bevel` argument defining the size and the `axis` to define the affected edges.
+The bevel edges modifier is using `bevel` argument to define the edge bevel (cut off) and `axes` argument to define the affected edges.
-Note that this modifier's effect on the `cylinderpp` is the same as the `bevel_base`and using the `bevel_corners` for `cylinderpp` is discouraged.
-Moreover, the arguments and their effect on the `cubepp` are in a way similar to the `round_edges`.
+This modifier is applicable only on `cubepp`.

 The effect of `bevel` argument is guided by the number of axes in `axes` argument that is required to be a string containing either lower or upper case character denoting axes (`x`/`X` for the x-axis, `y`/`Y` for the y-axis, `z`/`Z` for the z-axis).
-If the `axes` contain a single axis, only the edges of the side with normals parallel to the said axis are affected.
+If the `axes` contain a single axis, only the edges of the side with normals parallel to the said axis are affected, e.g. `axes="z"` affects the edges of the top and bottom sides.
-If the `axes` contain two axes, only the edges whose neighboring sides have normals parallel to one of the axes are affected.
+If the `axes` contain two axes, only the edges whose neighboring sides have normals parallel to one of the axes are affected, e.g. `axes="xy"` affects only the edges between front and right, right and back, back and left, left and front sides.
-If the `axes` contain all three axes, all edges are affected.
+If the `axes` contain all three axes, all edges are beveled.

-The `bevel` argument can be a single number (a single-element list) denoting the distance from the edges to be cut off regardless of the `axes` content.
+The `bevel` argument can be a single number denoting the distance from the edges to be cut off regardless of the `axes` content.
 In the case of `axes` containing a single or all axes, the `bevel` can be a triplet [`x`, `y`, `z`] denoting the distance from the edges along particular axes.
 In the case of `axes` containing precisely two axes, the `bevel` can be a pair [`a`, `b`] denoting the distances from the edges along the axes in order `x`, `y`, `z`, i.e. if `axis="xy"` then `a` is x-axis bevel offset, `b` is the y-axis bevel offset if `axis="xz"` then `a` is x-axis bevel offset, `b` is the z-axis bevel offset, and if `axis="yz"` then `a` is y-axis bevel offset, `b` is the z-axis bevel offset.

 #### Regular base (`regular_base(a=undef, h=undef, n=undef)`)

-This modifier allows defining the regular base for `prismpp` and `pyramid`.
+This modifier allows defining the regular bases for `prismpp` and `pyramidpp` by defining the number of `prismpp`/`pyramidpp` base sides.

+The required argument `a` defines the length of the side, optional argument `h` defines the solid height and optional argument `n` defines the number of sides.
+If the argument `h` is missing, the height is considered to be the same as the side length.

 ## Roadmap